MiriamNeubauer/skej/README.md

 ## Team Background

-### [Your Name] - Founder & Protocol Architect
+### Moi - Founder
-- **Background**: 5+ years in blockchain infrastructure and zero-knowledge systems
+- **Background**: Product founder with VC background and 8ys in blockchain
-- **Previous Experience**: Built decentralized identity solutions serving 10K+ users
+- **Previous Experience**: Built a zk-use case consumer app used at Devcon (DIP-45) last year
-- **Expertise**: Deep understanding of ENS ecosystem, Web3 scheduling challenges, and AI agent coordination
+- **Expertise**: Consumer apps, product and traction
-- **Vision**: Passionate about creating privacy-first infrastructure that scales Web3 adoption
+- **Vision**: Passionate about creating privacy-enhancing infrastructure that can enable new ways of doing things
-- **Technical Skills**: Solidity, ZK-SNARKs/STARKs, IPFS, ENS integration, economic protocol design

-### Technical Advisor - [Optional Additional Team Member]
-- **Background**: Former engineer at major scheduling platform (Calendly/Google Calendar)
-- **Expertise**: Large-scale calendar systems, privacy-preserving algorithms
-- **Role**: Ensures enterprise-grade reliability and user experience
+- **Technical Skills**: Zupass, 0xparc SDK, Supabase, Cursor with AI, experimentative CPO

 ---